Video Game Product Placement In Film And TV

 Another way video games make their way into film and TV is as a way for characters to bond with friends or colleagues.
 Adam Sandler and Don Cheadle bond over Shadow of the Colossus in Reign Over Me and the bomb squad in Hurt Locker plays Gears of War together.

 In the holiday-themed Seth Rogen film, The Night Before, Joseph Gorgon Levitt and Anthony Mackie duke it out while playing the vintage GoldenEye on the Nintendo 64.
-And perhaps one of the most classic comedy man's man, Vince Vaughan, is a video game maven, playing both NHL Hockey in Swingers and Madden in The Break-Up.
+And perhaps one of the most classic comedy man's men, Vince Vaughan, is a video game maven, playing both NHL Hockey in Swingers and Madden in The Break-Up.

 And we couldn’t possibly forget Steve Carrell playing Tony Hawk and Paul Rudd and Seth Rogen having their famous “You know how I know?” conversation while playing Mortal Kombat in their special and intense gaming chairs, both in The 40-Year-Old Virgin.